Smart property buyers work on stats not assumptions!

 Start investing SMARTER today with a Free Essential Property Report from Mortgage Corp and take the guesswork out of property investing.

 If you’ve found a property that you like, you can request a FREE Essential Property Report on that particular property as well as the suburb stats.

 When you request an Essential Property Report.
 Don’t forget to include the address of your ‘dream property’ and we’ll email you the report to the email address you’ve provided on the form.

 Note: reports are for properties in Victoria only.
 For other states, please send us a request via our contact page.

 Comprehensive Property Report

 In order to access the Comprehensive Property Report, we need to ensure we’ve got you a written pre-approval, as it would be a waste of time going through all the details of properties if you don’t end up getting your finance approved.
-Click here to request a Free Loan Strategy consultation or enquire about the Comprehensive Property Report here.
+Enquire about the Comprehensive Property Report here.

 When you meet with your Mortgage Corp loan specialist, he/she can also guide you on what type of property information you should be looking for and how to interpret the data so you can make your own educated decision.